prominence-eosc/docs/dags.md

 It is important to note that the resources requirements for the individual jobs can be (and should be!) specified.
 This will mean that each step in a workflow will only use the resources it requires.
 Jobs within a single workflow can of course request very different resources, which makes it possible for workflows to have both HTC and HPC steps.

 By default the number of retries is zero, which means that if a job fails the workflow will fail.
+Any jobs which depend on a failed job will not be attempted.
 If the number of retries is set to one or more, if an individual job fails (i.e. exit code is not 0) it will be retried up to the specified number of times.

 ## Examples
 It is worthwhile to look at some simple examples in order to understand how to define workflows.